Victor French: Early career

-French appeared with his father in one episode of Gunsmoke, "Prime of Life", and another episode, "The Wishbone", where he was credited as "Victor Frence", both in 1966.
+French appeared with his father, Ted, in one episode of Gunsmoke, "Prime of Life", and another episode, "The Wishbone", where he was credited as "Victor Frence", both in 1966.
 Ted French died in 1978.

 French appeared in the war film The Quick and the Dead (1963), which was produced by the theatre arts department of Los Angeles Valley College in Van Nuys, which French attended.
 Also in 1963, he appeared as one of the "Spencer brothers" in the movie that was a forerunner of the television series The Waltons titled Spencer's Mountain starring Henry Fonda and Maureen O'Hara.
 Both the movie and the series were based upon the same novel by Earl Hamner Jr.

 Like his father, French began his television career as a stuntman in mostly Westerns and anthology shows.
 He guest-starred in 39 television series.
 Though he had an uncredited role as an office clerk in the film The Magnificent Seven, French's first real Western role was the 1961 episode "The Noose" of the syndicated series Two Faces West.
 French was cast as Larrimore in the episode "Fargo" on the ABC/Warner Bros.
 Western series The Dakotas.

 French appeared a record 23 times on Gunsmoke, often playing a dangerous or bumbling crook.
 On October 25, 1971, he portrayed cold-hearted robber and murderer Trafton.
 French guest-starred in another episode, "Matt's Love Story".

 French appeared on The Waltons a year later.
 In "The Fulfillment", French plays blacksmith Curtis Norton, whose wife could not have children and subsequently adopts an eight-year-old orphan boy who has come to spend the week on Walton's Mountain.

 This led to his being cast in his most well-known role as Mr. Edwards in Little House on the Prairie, beginning in 1974.

-In other work, French starred opposite Elvis Presley in the 1969 Western, Charro!, and played the recurring character Agent 44 in the NBC series Get Smart in 1965–1966, where he portrayed an undercover spy who showed up in the worst, most unlikely of places (such as a mailbox or a porthole in a boat), and appeared in a few episodes of Bonanza, with Michael Landon.
+In other work, French starred opposite Elvis Presley in the 1969 Western, Charro!, and played the recurring character Agent 44 in the NBC series Get Smart in 1965–1966, where he portrayed an undercover spy who showed up in the worst, most unlikely of places (such as a mailbox, a porthole in a boat or in a standup clock), and appeared in a few episodes of Bonanza, with Michael Landon.
 Shortly before being teamed up once again, French made a guest appearance on Kung Fu as a corrupt, bigoted sheriff in 1973.
 French also guest-starred in episode 24 ("Trial by Fury") of season two of Mission: Impossible, in which he played the informer in a prison.
 Continuing in that corrupt mode, in 1974 on Gunsmoke, he played the part of "Sheriff Bo Harker", a ruthless & murderous town sheriff in "The Tarnished Badge" (S20E9).

 In 1976, French appeared in an episode of the Western series Sara.
 In 1982, he appeared in the film An Officer and a Gentleman as the stepfather of protagonist Paula Pokrifki, played by Debra Winger.